ShreyashDarade/YOLOv8_Nano-Real-Time-Object-Detection/README.md

 #  Project

+## ⚠️ Disclaimer

+This project is intended to be run **only on a local machine**.
+Running it on cloud-based environments or remote servers may lead to unexpected behavior or require additional configurations.

 ## 📌 Description

 This project implements and explores the YOLOv8 (You Only Look Once) object detection model using a Jupyter Notebook.
 The notebook contains code for loading, training, and testing the YOLOv8 model on a dataset.